Public transport in Athens: Suburban Railway (Proastiakos)

 The Athens Suburban Railway, referred to as the Proastiakos, connects Eleftherios Venizelos International Airport to the city of Aigio, 170 km west of Athens, and Larissa station, the city's central rail station, with the port of Piraeus and Chalkida.
 The length of Athens's commuter rail network extends to 120 km, and is expected to stretch to 281 km by 2010.
 The Suburban Railway will be extended to Patras.

 Tram

 Stasy operates a fleet of 60 vehicles, 35 'Ansaldobreda Sirio' and 25 'Alstom Citadis 305', which serve 60 stations, employ 345 people with an average daily occupancy of 65,000 passengers.
 The tram network spans a total length of 27 km and covers ten Athenian suburbs.
-The network runs from Syntagma Square to the southwestern suburb of Palaio Faliro, where the line splits in two branches; the first runs along the coastline toward the southern suburb of Voula, while the other heads towards the port of Piraeus.
+The network runs from Syntagma Square to the southwestern suburb of Pireus, where the line splits in two branches; the first runs along the coastline toward the southern suburb of Voula, while the other heads towards the port of Piraeus.
 The network covers the majority of the Athens coastline.
+There are plans to extend the tram network into the Ellinikon development area.